Denton G. Burdick: State representative (1925–30)

-Burdick ran for re-election in 1924, campaigning for immediate expansion of the state’s highway system and against any tax increases.
+Burdick ran for re-election in 1924, campaigning for immediate expansion of the state's highway system and against any tax increases.
 Burdick won both Republican and Democratic primaries so was unopposed in the general election.
 Within two weeks of the general election, 55 of the 60 state representatives had pledged to support Burdick for speaker.
 The 1925 legislative session opened on 12 January, Burdick was elected the presiding officer in the House.
 At the time he was elected, Burdick was the youngest person ever elected speaker.
 During the six-week session, Burdick was recognized for his leadership and organizational efficiency.

 In March 1926, Burdick file for re-election in District 21.
-He won the Republican primary and was then was unopposed in the general election.
+He won the Republican primary and was then unopposed in the general election.
 While he was the incumbent speaker, he did not run for a second term in that post.
 He served in the 1927 legislative session as chairman of the judiciary committee and was also a member of the resolutions committee.
 During the session, he focused on water and irrigation related legislation, introducing several bills that would have freed irrigation districts from state certification and eliminated the state's irrigation oversight board.

 In 1928, Burdick ran for a seventh term in the House.
 He easily won one of three District 21 seats.
 Shortly after the general election, Burdick announced that he planned to relocate to Portland once the legislative session was over.
 Then the day before the legislative session began, he was injured in an automobile crash on icy road near Sisters, Oregon.
-He broke his collar bone in the accident, but was able to return to the legislature before the session ended.
+He broke his collar bone in the accident but was able to return to the legislature before the session ended.